Peter Coates: Personal life

-Coates' father, Leonard was a miner and fought in World War I with the York and Lancaster Regiment where he was awarded a Military Medal.
+Coates's father, Leonard was a miner and fought in World War I with the York and Lancaster Regiment where he was awarded a Military Medal.
 In December 2014 it was announced that Leonard would have a street named after him in Stoke-on-Trent.
 Coates was awarded honorary degrees from Staffordshire University in 2008, and Keele University in 2011.

 Speaking at the Football Governance Inquiry in March 2011, he said: "I am a Stoke boy, I have supported the club since I was a boy and I have had two comings at Stoke – an early one in 1985, after which I sold the club to an Icelandic consortium and then bought it back again about five years ago this summer.
 I bought it back again against my better judgment, in some ways, and my family's, who all thought I was daft to do it.
 The club was in a mess at the time and I thought I could help it and do things for it, and I was a bit disappointed with my previous time, and there was a little bit of unfinished business about it and all that sort of thing.
 But I thought it would be important for the area if the football club were doing well.
 Stoke was having a difficult time.
 It has lost the pot banks and the mining industry.
 I thought that if Stoke could get in the Premier League it would give the place a lift and would be good for it.
 I think that that has happened, I am pleased to say."